Yui-H8/Datacamp/AI_Understanding Artificial Intelligence.md

 * Which AI capability is most essential for a system that helps a delivery company find the fastest routes for their drivers?
 Optimazetion

+### AI in action
+* AI is used for many tasks, including making predictions, recognizing patterns, and automating repetitive work.

 ---
 ## 2. Tasks AI can solve